RajKhanke/Pune_Houseprice_prediction_R/README.md

-The frontend interface is created using the shiny package in R language
+The frontend interface is created using the shiny package in R language.